scala/scala3/docs/docs/reference/contextual/given-imports.md

 ```
 import A.{given T1, ..., given Tn}
 ```
-Importing all givens of a parameterized type is expressed by wildcard arguments.
+Importing all given instances of a parameterized type is expressed by wildcard arguments.
 For instance, assuming the object
 ```scala
 object Instances {